kennethballardphotographer/blaire/README.md

 ### Owl Carousel -> [Tiny Slider 2](https://github.com/ganlanyuan/tiny-slider)

 Why swap out Owl Carousel?
-The main reason is I noticed some issues with using it on mobile, so I went looking to see if a newer version was available in case what was distributed with Dope was out of date.
+The main reason is I noticed some issues using it on mobile, so I went looking to see if a newer version was available in case what was distributed with Dope was out of date.
 And that's when I discovered...

 **It's dead, Jim.** The [last commit](https://github.com/OwlCarousel2/OwlCarousel2/commit/4eedccac4ea061931162a86e3f268332c16a1ad0) was on July 31, 2019, which updated the README to say the project is dead and recommending switching over to Tiny Slider 2.
 And sure, we can reasonably say that Tiny Slider 2 is likely also dead given the [last commit](https://github.com/ganlanyuan/tiny-slider/commit/4d709735c417c2483e77a22d017fc1b18c04f0d4) was in November 2021.
 But...